-Post-9/11 GI Bill Payments for National Testing Programs/Licensing & Certification Tests
+Post-9/11 GI Bill Payments for National Testing Programs/Licensing and Certification Tests

-You can be reimbursed up to $2,000 per test for Licensing & Certification tests, there is no maximum amount for National Testing Programs.
-Your entitlement will be charged one month for every $1,972.66 paid to you, this increases to $2,042.06 on Aug.
-1, 2019.
+You can be reimbursed up to $2,000 per test for licensing and certification tests.
+There is no maximum amount for national testing programs.
+Your entitlement will be charged one month for every $2,262.59 paid to you in the 2023-2024 academic year.

 Post-9/11 GI Bill Payments for Correspondence Schools

 If you are enrolled in correspondence training, the Post-9/11 GI Bill will pay the actual net costs not to exceed $13,172.57 for the 2023-2024 academic year.

 Post-9/11 GI Bill Monthly Housing Allowance